addrummond/claney/Readme.md

     /bar
 ```

+### Case sensitivity

+By default Claney operates in case-insensitive mode.
+Routes must be defined
+using only lower case characters, and the example router implementations
+normalize routes to lower case before matching (excluding the query string).

+If you want your router to be case-sensitive, pass the `-allow-upper-case` flag
+to `claney` and modify your router implementation(s) to remove the normalisation
+step.

 ### Filtering the output

 The output may be filtered to include or exclude routes with certain methods or